Azure/aztk/docs/12-docker-image.md

 aztk spark cluster create ... --docker-repo <name_of_docker_image_repo>
 ```

-For example, if I wanted to use Spark v1.6.3, I could run the following cluster create command:
+For example, if I wanted to use Spark v2.2.0, I could run the following cluster create command:
 ```sh
 aztk spark cluster create ... --docker-repo aztk/base:spark1.6.3
 ```

 ## Using a custom Docker Image
-What if I wanted to use my own Docker image?

-You can build your own Docker image on top or beneath one of our supported base images _OR_ you can modify the [supported Dockerfile](../docker-image) and build your own image that way.
+You can build your own Docker image on top or beneath one of our supported base images _OR_ you can modify the [supported Dockerfiles](https://github.com/Azure/aztk/tree/v0.7.0/docker-image) and build your own image that way.

-Please refer to ['../docker-image'](../docker-image) for more information on building your own image.

 Once you have your Docker image built and hosted publicly, you can then use the **--docker-repo** parameter in your **aztk spark cluster create** command to point to it.